thedynamiclinker/ld/Plan.md

 We claim that this problem can be solved by a business with a built-in [[Justified Icebreaker]].

-A justified icebreaker is the necessary ingredient in solving two fundamental barriers to comfortably meeting new people in public.
+A justified icebreaker is the necessary ingredient in overcoming two fundamental barriers to comfortably meeting new people in public.
 These two problems are what we'll call:

 1. [[The Approach Identification Problem]], and
 2. [[The Initiation Problem]]